Ovolo Nishi, ACT

-On the shores of Lake Burley Griffin, Ovolo Nishi is an upscale, eco-chic hotel is a 15-minute walk from the National Museum of Australia and 8 km from Canberra Airport.
+On the shores of Lake Burley Griffin, Ovolo Nishi is an upscale hotel is a 15-minute walk from the National Museum of Australia and 8 km from Canberra Airport.

 Contemporary rooms are individually designed with original artwork, textured-clay walls and salvaged-oak beds.
 Free Wi-Fi, flat-screens, minibars and room service are provided, and upgraded rooms add separate bedrooms, double rainfall showerheads and free-standing tubs.

 There is a sleek restaurant/bar with an indoor fire pit.
 Parking, bike rentals and yoga classes are free, and there’s a 24-hour exercise room and a modern library, as well as 3 meeting spaces.

 The 68 rooms are dressed with salvaged and restored 20th century Australian furniture, original artworks and artisan-made furnishings.
 The beds are made from reclaimed oak, and the walls are a mix of concrete, cork, earthen clay, and natural fiber wallpapers.
 The custom made furniture in the hotel rooms and public spaces have all been made by Australian makers.

 Get the Facts

 Where is it?
 NewActon, Canberra